MASTER OF SCIENCE IN COUNSELOR EDUCATION

 Gate Keeping

-In view of the responsibilities of the role of counselor in both school and community settings, candidates whose work is of marginal quality in pertinent courses or who demonstrate personal qualities that are not conducive to the role of counselor will not be recommended either for matriculation or for continuation in the program.
+In view of the responsibilities of the role of the counselor in both school and community settings, candidates whose work is of marginal quality in pertinent courses or who demonstrate personal qualities that are not conducive to the role of counselor will not be recommended either for matriculation or for continuation in the program.

 Licensure/Certification

-The Western Connecticut State University Clinical Mental Health Program meets the educational requirements for both the Connecticut Department Health for licensure as a Licensed Professional Counselor (LPC) and the New York State Office of the Professions for licensure as a Licensed Mental Health Counselor (LMHC).
+The Western Connecticut State University Clinical Mental Health Program meets the educational requirements for both the Connecticut Department of Public Health for licensure as a Licensed Professional Counselor (LPC) and the New York State Office of the Professions for licensure as a Licensed Mental Health Counselor (LMHC).

-Students seeking licensure in another state should notify the program coordinator of the state in which they wish to be licensed in to confirm educational requirements before starting the program.
+Students seeking licensure in another state should notify the program coordinator of the state in which they wish to be licensed to confirm educational requirements before starting the program.

 MS in Counselor Education Program Goals and Learning Objectives